 - Unfinished drywall may be against the local building code.

 - Visible drywall seams appear unprofessional and unsightly, negatively impacting your property value.

 In addition to these issues, unfinished drywall resists fire damage poorly, making it a hazard.
 In some areas, it may be against the building code to have unfinished drywall in a building.
 Not only that, but unfinished drywall is unsightly.
 If you plan on re-selling the property, the lack of a smooth finish may turn potential buyers away.

-If you don’t use drywall tape when sealing drywall joints with “mud” then your mud will crack and fall out of the joint.
-Not only that, but it is much more difficult to get a clean, finished look by loading joint compound into a drywall joint without properly taping it.
+If you don’t use drywall paper tape when sealing drywall joints with “mud” then your coat of mud will crack and fall out of the joint.
+Not only that, but it is much more difficult to get a clean, finished look by loading joint compound into a drywall joint without a proper application of tape.

 - Joint compound used to seal joints without paper tape may crack and deteriorate.

 - Joint compound without paper tape is prone to warping as it dries, making a professional finish difficult.